Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_under_the_hood.md

 ## Single Page Web App

-The Sinlge Page web app is composed of a [Panel](http://panel.holoviz.org/) framework which is a dashboarding technology for python.
+The **Single Page** is composed of a [Panel](http://panel.holoviz.org/) framework which is a dashboarding technology for python.
 It allows to interact with netcdf files with ease without caring of the code necessary to load, vizualize and modify the data.
-This application has been reused for the Multi Page web app (check [here](#panel) for more details).
+This application has been reused for the **Multi Page** (check [here](#panel) for more details).

 ## Multi Page Web App